Dynatrace/dynatrace-api/metric-example/metric-selector-cheat-sheet.md

 ```
 Adds the dimension "latency" to the series of the result.
 The dimension value depends on the response time.
 Data points greater than 10,000 microseconds are categorized as slow and the others as good.

+### Map dimensions to another one
-When you apply a filter beforehand, you can _"misuse"_ the `partition` operator to map dimensions based on other dimension values.
-For example, consider a metric that has the HTTP status code as its dimension, and you want to map all requests to "success" unless their status code begins with 4 or 5 (i.e., they have 400 or 500 as their status code).
+If you want to add a new dimension based on existing dimensions, you can also use the `partition` transformation.
+For example, consider a metric with the HTTP status code as its dimension, and you want to map all requests to "success" unless their status code begins with 4 or 5 (that is, they have 400 or 500 as their status code).
 You can achieve that by the following query:
 ```
 http_request
-    :filter(
-        and(
-            not(prefix(status_code,4)),not(prefix(status_code,5))
-        )
-    )
-    :auto
-    :partition("result",value("success",otherwise))
-    :splitBy("result")
-    :default(0)
-+
-http_request
-    :filter(
-        and(
-            or(prefix(status_code,4),prefix(status_code,5))
-        )
-    )
-    :auto
-    :partition("result",value("failure",otherwise))
-    :splitBy("result")
-    :default(0)
+    :partition("status",
+        dimension("success", and(not(prefix("status_code", "4")), not(prefix("status_code", "5")))),
+        otherwise("error"))
+    :splitBy("status")
 ```

 Using the metric selector query language, there is no further way to enrich the series dimensionality.
-You'd need to leverage the [DQL](https://www.dynatrace.com/support/help/platform/grail/dynatrace-query-language) for more advanced us cases.
+You'd need to leverage the [DQL](https://www.dynatrace.com/support/help/platform/grail/dynatrace-query-language) for more advanced use cases.